 Parenting and Education

-Getting Started with Potty Training
+Getting Started with Potty Training for Children with Special Needs

 After spending so much time and money changing diapers, you may be wondering if potty training is just around the corner.
 But is your little one ready?
 While there is no golden rule of when to start potty training your child, bladder and bowl control emerges between the ages of 2-3 years of age.
 However, it’s not about starting at a specific age; it’s about starting when your child is physically, cognitively and emotionally ready, for example: